 Digital Learning Strategy

-The focus of our digital strategy therefore takes into account how lessons are most effective and aims to put in place the means and support that enable our teachers to use technology, when it is possible and appropriate, in order to enhance the quality of teaching and learning.
-To this aim, our staff received tablet device at the end of the 2017 Summer term, ahead of a school-wide roll out of tablets in 2018/19.
+The focus of our digital strategy takes into account how lessons are most effective and aims to put in place the means and support that enable our teachers to use technology, when it is possible and appropriate, in order to enhance the quality of teaching and learning.
+All pupils, from Reception to Year 13 are provided with a school iPad for the duration of their studies at Embley.

 Preparing for Senior School

 We are particularly keen to respond to the needs of our Prep School children as they approach adolescence and make the transition to the next stage of their school life.
 As prefects, house captains or ambassadors, our senior Prep School children have the opportunity to demonstrate their increasing maturity by taking a leading role in the daily running of the school.

 We aim to make the transition to our Senior School as gentle as possible by involving children in a wide range of curricular and co-curricular activities with the Senior School, enabling them to take part in new challenges and become acquainted with our older children, members of staff and our Senior School facilities.
 In addition, our children are prepared for a successful entrance into our Senior School through teaching towards the entrance assessments.